d-matrix-ai/dmx-compressor/README.md

     import corsair
     ```

     to the script.
-This will augment `torch.nn` with Corsair-specific features, while retaining all PyTorch functionalities, i.e. (a) all valid PyTorch models are still valid and (b) all PyTorch models remain functionally equivalent to those in native PyTorch.
+This will augment `torch.nn` with Corsair-specific features, while retaining all PyTorch functionalities, i.e.

+    - all valid PyTorch models definitions remain valid and
+    - all PyTorch models remain functionally equivalent to those in native PyTorch.

 2. Define all Corsair-specific configurations in a `.yaml` file and transform a PyTorch `model` object by

     ```python